Did you miss our July 30 student showcase? Above, see a brief moment from our show.

 How our scheduling works:

-Our regular weekly classes usually run in 6-week, 6-class sessions.
+Our regular weekly classes usually run in 6-week, 6-class sessions at $108/session prepaid online in advance.
 Students must enroll by the start date of each class, and, if you're on our elist, we'll be letting you know about special discounts and offers available only to persons on our list (such as our early-bird enrollment tuition discount, occasional opportunities to join a class in progress after the start date if we have room, and invitations to special events).

 Students are required to enroll for each full 6-week session in advance.
 There is no "pay as you go" option at our studio.
 If you would like to try a class before enrolling, please do this in advance of a new session beginning.
 Drop-in classes for the purpose of trying out a class level are $24 per hour, cash only.